-The headlight beam is adjustable vertically.
-If adjusted too low, neither low nor high beam will illuminate the road far enough ahead.
+- To move the headlight beam upward, turn the both adjusters counterclockwise same number. - To move the headlight beam downward, turn the both adjusters clockwise same number. - If adjusted too low, neither low nor high beam will illuminate the road far enough ahead.
 If adjusted too high, the high beam will fail to illuminate the road close ahead, and the low beam will blind oncoming drivers.